dtap001/techie-tales/_posts/2024-11-24-linux-ansible.md

 ### Ansible - Inventory

 A file that lists the remote machines (hosts) Ansible will manage, often grouped under categories like web_servers or db_servers.

+### Ansible - Vault

+This feature of ansible allows you to encrypt/decrypt the hosts configuration file with a keyfile on your system.
+This is beneficial when we want to commit sensitive data to the git repo because it will be automatically decrypted by ansible.

 ### Okay, showtime!